University education that suits your lifestyle

 - There's great help with important aspects of study, like essay writing skills, computer training and exam technique.
 See our study support

-- The advisors in the Gateway will be happy to talk through details of grants, loans and scholarships you may be entitled to while studying
+- The advisors in the Gateway will be happy to talk through details of loans, additional grants and scholarships you may be entitled to whilst studying

 - The Students' Union Advice and Support Centre offers guidance on finance, accommodation, employment benefits, health and safety, concerns relating to all students, and more

 - Find out about the advice and support we offer

 - Remember you'll always find a friendly face – and good solid information on any aspect of Higher Education – in the Gateway in Wolverhampton or Stafford